 Undergraduates should register in Chem 184; graduate students in Chem 284.
 The course is taught each Winter Quarter, and meets twice weekly from 2:00-3:15pm on Tuesdays nd Thursdays.
-We will be meeting synchronously via Zoom.
-The Zoom meeting link will be available on the course's GauchoSpace page.
+This quarter, the course will be taught in-person in Room 1312 Library, unless otherwise noted.

 This is the definitive syllabus for the quarter, and may be updated or changed as necessity requires.
 Lecture quizzes are to be completed and turned in by the following lecture.
 Quizzes should be answered in GauchoSpace;

-Tuesday, January 12 - Lecture 3: Part I: Library Catalogs vs. Article Databases vs. Search Engines; Part II: Finding Books in the Library: Call Numbers, and the UCSB Library Search and Melvyl Catalogs.
+Tuesday, January 11 - Lecture 3: Part I: Library Catalogs vs. Article Databases vs. Search Engines; Part II: Finding Books in the Library: Call Numbers, and the UC Library Search.

 Brief term project descriptions due TODAY!

 Monday, January 31 - Last day for undergraduates in Letters & Science or Engineering to drop classes.